 If you’re an American aged 30 or over, there’s a one in two chance that you have gum recession.
 When you reach 65 years or older, your risk goes up to 70%.
 The problems associated with gum recession range from mild to severe and can include:

-- Continued recession, sever inflammation, bone loss, and possible tooth loss.
+Continued recession, severe inflammation, bone loss, and possible tooth loss.

 While symptoms may start out mild, with sensitivity in one or two teeth and some apparent discoloration, your teeth are increasingly vulnerable to decay and may eventually require extraction.